 Safety and Health Representatives need to confidently and competently engage everyone in meaningful communication about the risks and remedies for incidents and injuries in the workplace.
-Participants attending this course, to be recognised by WorkSafe, MUST be a Safety Representative.
-A 'representative' means a Safety and Health Representative duly elected in accordance with the act.
+To be recognised by WorkSafe, participants attending this program MUST be a Safety Representative.
+A 'representative' means a Safety and Health Representative duly elected in accordance with the OSH act.

 A Safety and Health Representative needs to be skilled, confident and a good communicator to exchange ideas regarding the risks and controls for incidents in the workplace.